Best laptops for college in 2024: Student laptops for every budget

 Grainy webcam

-The Lenovo Legion 5 Pro is among our favorite gaming laptops of 2023 and the same features that made it stand out there make it a fine choice for engineering students.
-The affordable price is a welcome start as a laptop with a dedicated GPU can climb north of $2,000 to $3,000 quickly, but the Legion 5 Pro is available for under $1,500.
+The Lenovo Legion 5 Pro is among our best gaming laptops of 2024, and the features that made it stand out make it a fine choice for engineering students.
+The affordable price is a welcome start, as a laptop with a dedicated GPU can climb north of $2,000 to $3,000 quickly, but the Legion 5 Pro is available for under $1,500.

-Inside the Legion 5 Pro should tick the boxes for most engineering programs with an AMD Ryzen 7 7745HX CPU and an Nvidia RTX 4070 GPU.
+Inside, the Legion 5 Pro should tick the boxes for most engineering programs, with an AMD Ryzen 7 7745HX CPU and an Nvidia RTX 4070 GPU.
 Are these the bleeding edge of performance?
-No, but they are plenty fast enough to handle any software or tasks that come your away.
+No, but they are plenty fast enough to handle any software or tasks that come your way.

-Sometimes affordable gaming laptops cheap out on other aspects of the laptop, but the Legion 5 Pro crushed a lot more than just the internal specs with an outstanding keyboard that our reviewer called her keyboard soulmate.
-It didn't skimp on the display either reaching 82.4% of the DCI-P3 color gamut and 319 nits of brightness.
-Those are unheard of marks for a gaming laptop at this price.
+Sometimes, affordable gaming laptops are cheap out on other aspects of the laptop.
+Still, the Legion 5 Pro crushed more than the internal specs with an outstanding keyboard that our reviewer called her keyboard soulmate.
+It didn't skimp on the display, reaching 82.4 percent of the DCI-P3 color gamut and 319 nits of brightness.
+Those are unheard-of marks for a gaming laptop at this price.

-There are more beastly systems out there if you want to spend more or are close to graduation and looking to step up to something more professional, but for most engineering students the Lenovo Legion 5 Pro will get the job done and let you have fun gaming in your downtime.
+There are more powerful systems if you want to spend more or are close to graduation and looking to step up to something more professional.
+Still, the Lenovo Legion 5 Pro will complete the job for most engineering students and let you have fun gaming in your downtime.

 See our full Lenovo Legion 5 Pro review.